jarusll/the-logs/index.md

 I noticed the two task I plan for the day need to be related.
 I'll keep that mind.
 I suppose I could edit & draw on Sundays.

+Testing to push to github & checking if ansible mirrors to bitbucket.

 # 2022-04-14

 ### Plan for today